lizrice/containers-and-go/README.md

 * The example code uses Go
 * There are scenarios that focus on container images optimized for standalone binary executables - you can't do quite the same thing if you have a scripted language or need lots of dependencies available at runtime

-## Before you start
+## Before the workshop

 You can run nearly all the scenarios on [Katacoda](https://www.katacoda.com), a training platform that gives you an online environment where you can easily work through the examples.
 You will just need an internet connection for this.

-There are some optional exercises you can run if you have Docker installed on your laptop.
-While it's not absolutely essential, you will get the most out of the workshop if you [install Docker](https://docker.com) before you attend the session.
+There are some optional exercises you can run if you have Docker installed on your laptop, so please [install Docker](https://docker.com) and create a free account on [Docker Hub](https://hub.docker.com) before you attend the session.

-## Attending the workshop

-If you're attending the workshop we will have some interactive sessions, some presentations, and time to work through the [workshop scenarios](https://www.katacoda.com/lizrice/training/containers-and-go) at your own pace.
-This page will help you get orientated.

 ## Need help?